Economic Scholars Program

 - Apply by program deadline.

-- Be a current undergraduate junior or senior or a recent graduate.
+- Be a current undergraduate junior or senior studying economics.

 - Be available to attend two one-hour virtual training sessions that will cover the expectations of Peer Review Board members.

-- Be able to demonstrate ability to successfully evaluate a proposal against a rubric.
+- Be able to demonstrate the ability to successfully evaluate a proposal against a rubric.

-A Peer Review Board will review all paper and poster proposals and evaluate them based on a rubric to determine acceptance for presentation at the event.
-Final scores will determine acceptance for presentation at the event.
+A Peer Review Board will review all paper proposals and evaluate them based on a rubric to determine acceptance for presentation at the event.

 Qualifications